 Due to its abundance of business and investment opportunities, many expats move to Bahrain every day.
 The local, as well as the expat community in the kingdom, are willing to welcome new comers and to tell them all about living in Bahrain.

-Almost all these expats find living in Bahrain a wonderful experience, and many of which now call the kingdom of Bahrain home.
+Almost all these expats find living in Bahrain a wonderful experience and many of which choose to stay for years and years and now call the kingdom of Bahrain their home.

 So if you are a new comer to the kingdom or relocating there soon, we are going to help you learn some of the important facts about living in Bahrain.

 What you don’t know about the population of Bahrain

 Bahrain has been welcoming expats for decades.
 Expatriates are an integral part of Bahrain as the expat population outnumbers the locals.

 The population of Bahrain is a little more than 1.3 million, which makes the quaint kingdom the fourth most densely populated destination in the world.

 Bahraini citizens make just 48% of this population, with the rest of the population being expats from around the world.
 Moreover, expats account for 70% of the workforce in the cosmopolitan kingdom.

 As a rule, Bahraini people tend to dress elegantly, either in their traditional clothes or in other attire.
 Foreigners who are used to wearing very casual attire to work often feel a little underdressed at their early working days in Bahrain.